 Yeah.
-So it's, it's milestone driven.
-And, and and a lot of the times, the way there are some good physios and osteopaths out there they know what they're doing, but my job as a surgeon is to just tell the, so in any shoulder surgery is to give an indication to the surgeon, to the physios or the quality of the tissue, the quality of the repair and any restrictions that I think should be imposed because of that.
-Right. so you want to aim to fix your shoulder, especially the ACJ in such a stable way that you can get the patients moving and going.
+So it's milestone driven.
+And a lot of the times, there are some good physios and osteopaths out there, they know what they're doing, but my job as a surgeon is to just tell the, in any shoulder surgery, is to give an indication to the surgeon, to the physios of the quality of the tissue, the quality of the repair and any restrictions that I think should be imposed because of that.
+So you want to aim to fix your shoulder, especially the ACJ in such a stable way that you can get the patients moving and going.
 Right.
 What does that really mean?
-Right.
-I mean, people say, Oh, get it going.
+I mean, people say, oh, get it going.
 Well, there are certain things you can do and certain things you can't do.
-And there's what we call kind of protective rehab.

-Right?
-So for example, in the typical ACJ, right, we know that a lot of forces go across the construct of an ACG repair when you do end range movements, right?
-So there's no problems doing things down here, right.
+And thats what we call kind of protective rehab.
+So for example, in a typical ACJ, we know that a lot of forces go across the construct of an ACJ repair when you do end range movements.
+So there's no problems doing things down here.
 It doesn't really know the ACJ.
-So why limit somebody in a slang whenever they can do something freebie or they can move as much as possible as well, or in some cases, movements like this, where it's really enraged, cross army reduction, or really hand behind the back when, again, right towards the end of the motion or any elevation kind of around one 20th.
-So that is when you start were torsional forces across the ECG.
-So typically speaking, I would allow the patient to do full hand wrist, elbow, scapular, setting, neck exercises, and most shoulder things at waist level, or I'll lost even loading the cuff.
-Right.
-Cause you don't want that to waste even noting that that is your fascia or our limit for the first four weeks or so cross only deduction and behind the back or any kind of elevation above 90 degrees.
-Right.
-But the physios that work with me regularly know that occasionally there are certain patients with the mild sort of sport, well, good stupidity and no problems at all, or for two weeks, they'll go beyond.
+So why limit somebody in a sling when they can move somewhat freelier, they can move their elbow as much as possible as well, or in some cases, movements like this, where it's really end range, cross armed abduction, or really hand behind the back when, again, right towards the end of the motion or any elevation kind of around 120 or so, that is when you start torsional forces across the ACJ.
+So typically speaking, I would allow the patient to do full hand, wrist, elbow, scapular setting, neck exercises, and most shoulder things at waist level, or I'll ask even loading the cuff.
+Cause you don't want that to waste even noting the delta trapezial fascia.
+Our limit for the first four weeks or so, cross armed deduction, hand behind the back or any kind of elevation above 90 degrees.
+But the physios that work with me regularly know that occasionally there are certain patients who hit the milestones quite well, who have good stability and no problems at all.
+After two weeks, they'll go beyond.
 Sometimes you've got to hold the patient's back for six weeks or more as well.

-Boba Bobo has sent in a question about a specific patient.
-Apparently he's got a patient who suffers from psoriatic arthritis and also has ACJ pain, which may or may not be related.
-He's asked what you would recommend as being the best diagnostic tool for ruling it in or out whether ultrasound scan would be adequate or whether it has to be x-ray.
-Okay.
+Bob Allen has sent in a question about a specific patient.
+Apparently, he's got a patient who suffers from psoriatic arthritis and also has ACJ pain, which may or may not be related.
+He's asked what you would recommend as being the best diagnostic tool for ruling it in or out, whether ultrasound scan would be adequate or whether it has to be x-ray.